antimeme/ripple/README.md

 GNU autotools are used to assemble a C shared library as well as a Java JAR file suitable for use either as a library or direct execution using the `-jar` option.
-Source source files for both C and Java are kept in the `source` directory.
+Source files for both C and Java are kept in the `source` directory.
 C header files are kept in the `include/ripple` directory.
 The `apps` directory contains web applications and associated resources.